mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

     ngrok http -host-header=rewrite 3978
     ```
 1. Update the messaging endpoint in your bot registration to the ngrok URL.
 For example: `https://abcdef.ngrok.io/api/messages`

+### Run the bot remotely

+In this case, you have the bot running in Azure for example, and leave the messaging end point unchanged.
+For example `https://<your bot app registration name>.azurewebsites.net/api/messages`.

 ### Run the server API